dataliterate/data-populator/README.md

 ## Multiline Text Layers
 Usually, populating Text Layers is limited to single lines of text.
 If you populate an _Auto Width_ Text Layer, it will always expand the width of the Layer and keep it single line.

-If you populate a _Fixed Width_ Text Layer without the trimming (see above), it will keep that fixed with but always expand the number of lines to fit the available data.
+If you populate a _Fixed Width_ Text Layer without the trimming (see above), it will keep that fixed width but always expand the number of lines to fit the available data.
 If you populate a _Fixed Width_ Text Layer with trimming turned on, it will always truncate the data to a single line – meaning the default max. number of lines is 1.

 However, if you want Data Populator to truncate after another defined number of lines, that's also possible.
 Do this by appending the following to the Layer Name of a Fixed Width Text Layer in Sketch's Layer List: